Monday, July 29, 2013

 1. What are the critical needs of my character?

-Chances are these will be connected to the core conflict of the story.
-For Nya, it was to stay alive, and to protect her sister.
-I didn't know that much more about her at the beginning.
+Chances are these needs will be connected to the core conflict of the story.
 Knowing a few key needs are important because those needs are probably driving and influencing all of your character's decisions.
 You want them to be the kind of needs that will help your plot unfold.

 2. What are the critical fears of my character?

 Knowing what they're afraid of helps you flesh out what your conflicts might be.
 You won't just pick stuff to throw in their path, you'll pick stuff that will affect them on a deeper level, thus creating a more emotionally layered scene.
 And seeing how your character reacts to what they fear, helps you learn more about them so you can flesh them out more.

 They say you can tell a lot about a person by who they hang around with, so what types of people are in your characters' lives?
 What are their key needs and fears?
 Do they have traits that your character finds appealing or soothing?
 Annoying or irritating?